Orazio Costa

 Devoted to pedagogy, Costa was an acting teacher of the Silvio d’Amico Academy from 1944 to 1976.
-He then moved to Florence, where he collaborated with the Teatro della Pergola and further developed his educational system founding the "Centro di avviamento all' espressione funzionante" (Italian for "education center to functional expression"), active from 1979 to 1992.
-In 1996 Costa was honored with the title of Knight Grand Cross of the Order of Merit of the Italian Republic.
+He then moved to Florence, where he collaborated with the Teatro della Pergola and further developed his educational system, founding the "Centro di avviamento all' espressione funzionante" (Italian for "education centre to functional expression"), active from 1979 to 1992.
+In 1996, Costa was honoured with the title of Knight Grand Cross of the Order of Merit of the Italian Republic.